wahltinez/small-business-guide/03-website.md

 You should ask your friends and family for help testing your website.
-Not only can they help you make sure your website looks good in different devices, but they can also give you feedback about how the design and the content.
+Not only can they help you make sure your website looks good in different devices, but they can also give you feedback about the design and the content.

 ### Free alternatives to Google Sites